- Office of the Director

 The bank had a large surplus in 1839 (the total funds of the bank were more than £250,000), part of which funded the fine building on Lapp’s Quay, which opened in 1842 (designed by Sir Thomas Deane and his brother Kearns Deane).

 Craig developed a new system of keeping accounts in the Bank that on his retirement was called a "model of order, [and] regularity".
 That system was adopted by the CSB and was still being used many years later.
 He first published The balance system of savings' bank accounts by double entry: in use in the savings' banks of Cork and Limerick, with patterns of the various books, and full explanations for conducting the operations in a simple and easy manner and with the greatest rapidity, to a certain and conclusive balance (Cork: George Purcell and London: Simpkin, Marshall & Co., 1845), followed a decade later by The Cork Savings' Bank system improved and fully explained; with three comprehensive sets of tables at different rates of interest, for the efficient working of that system by any bank, in conformity with the changes about to be introduced by the Rt.
 Hon. the Chancellor of the Exchequer (Cork, 1854).
-This book provided tables of ready reckoners for use by the staff of the Bank so that interest could be easily calculated.
+Craig’s system was important in that it effectively eliminated the potential for fraud, which was particularly important in a voluntary bank.
+The second book provided tables of ready reckoners for use by the staff of the Bank so that interest could be easily calculated.
 (No copy of this book seems to be in Ireland, but it is available at the Universities of Oxford and Cambridge as well as at the National Library of Scotland.)
-The Cork Savings Bank, then part of the Trustee Savings Bank (TSB) branch network, closed in 2013.
+Craig gave evidence about his system as used in the Savings Banks of Cork and Limerick to the Parliamentary Select Committee on Savings’ Banks in 1858 (Cork Examiner, 13 September, 4).
+A celebratory meal marking two decades of this system of accounting and in its prevention of fraud was held on 1 January 1863 (Cork Examiner, 2 January 1863, 2).
+The Cork Savings Bank, then part of the Trustee Saving Bank (TSB) branch network, closed in 2012.

 John Craig in 1835, while living in Sligo, was married to Susan Griffith, daughter of William Griffith of Ballytirnan House, Sligo, on 21st May of that year.
 The family lived at Horsehead House, Passage West, from March 1849 onwards.
 He died on 23rd March 1868 and was buried at Passage.
 Craig was survived by his wife Susan Mason Craig, who died on 23rd May 1886 at Carrig House, Passage West.
 Their children included Archibald D. Craig (died 18th May 1868 at Cork) and Henry Craig, who invented a breech-loading needle-gun in 1866.